atomist/sdm/README.md

 > Atomist is about developing your development experience by using your coding skills.
 Change the code, restart, and see your new automations and changed behavior across all your projects, within seconds.

 ## Get Started
+This repository contains an SDM framework built on lower level Atomist capabilities.

 SDMs based on this framework process events from the Atomist SaaS event hub.
 The architecture is as follows, with events coming in from the systems that matter in your development process:

 <img src="https://atomist.com/img/Atomist-Team-Development.jpg"/>

-You'll need to be a member of an Atomist workspace to run one.
+You'll need to be a member of an Atomist workspace to run an SDM.
 Create your own by [enrolling](https://github.com/atomist/welcome/blob/master/enroll.md) at [atomist.com](https://atomist.com).
 Things work best if you install an org webhook, so that Atomist receives events for all your GitHub repos.